bheimbu/evolutionary_ecology/docs/source/second_week.rst

 Lectures and videos provide a step-by-step guide on handling sequence data and conducting phylogenetic analyses.
 Each day, tutorials will cover a different method, and you must complete each tutorial and its exercises to progress to the next day's topic.

 The week begins with assembling, checking, and exporting your raw sequences (PCR products sequenced last week) to generate high-quality consensus sequences.
-We start with your DNA sequences to help you become familiar with (1) Sanger DNA sequencing, (2) sequence evaluation (or 'What's the difference between a bad and good DNA sequence?'), (3) ambiguous (wobble) DNA positions and where do they come from; and (4) DNA sequences derived from public data repositories.
+We start with your DNA sequences to help you become familiar with (1) Sanger DNA sequencing, (2) sequence evaluation (or *What's the difference between a bad and good DNA sequence?*), (3) ambiguous (wobble) DNA positions and where do they come from, and (4) DNA sequences derived from public data repositories.

 .. note::
   **At the end of the week, you will know…**